 It's all cool beans!

-Nick Limb, Founder and Creative Executive Officer of Curve Digital rarely waxes lyrically about the Company.
+Nick Limb, Founder and Chief Executive Officer of Curve Digital rarely waxes lyrically about the company.
 But after much persuasion, we managed to capture some quiet time with him and got him to share his vision and thoughts about Curve life, his values and the Curve ethics.

 Starting out Nick worked in a traditional repro-graphic environment where he gained valuable experience being the link between the designers and the printers, making sure a client vision was created.
 Sounds familiar!
 His career path wasn’t a straight road to where he is today, but then with a company name like Curve you wouldn’t expect it to be.
 We asked how have your previous roles helped you in your work today?

 Well, I suppose the basics of repro gave me discipline and the process, a consistent way to produce.
 It also let me see the files that other people created to reverse engineer them, pick them apart and find their tricks.
 You could say I’m a problem solver, or I just love to know the details behind a final image or product.
 The fun part, and the part I most enjoyed was image manipulation from scanned transparencies.
 Especially in the early days when people were amazed that you changed the colour of a t-shirt.
 The words of my very first boss still ring in my ears though.
 ‘Attention to detail!’.
 As much as I hate to admit it, he was right.
 The devil is in the detail, and now my focus is definitely on the detail.

 Curve was launched as a partnership in 2005.
 You are now the sole owner of a multi-national company.
 It has a very different look and feel to when Curve first started.
 What was the turning point that made you think ‘I want to run my own business’?